flenniken/statictea/docs/warnings.md

     "The substring was not found and no default parameter.", "The resulting duplicated string must be under 1024 characters, got: $1.", "Specify parameters in pairs.",
-    "None of the case conditions match and no else case.", "Variable already exists, assign to a new variable.", "Expected four parameters.", "Invalid length: $1.",
+    "None of the case conditions match and no else case.", "You cannot assign to an existing variable except when appending to a list.", "Expected four parameters.", "Invalid length: $1.",
     "Invalid number of parameters, the pattern and replacement come in pairs.", "Expected a list.", "Expected / or \\.",